What Travel insurance Covers (and What It Doesn't)

 Declare all medical conditions honestly

 Complete the medical screening for every applicant.
 Undisclosed conditions can void the entire policy.
-If you have complex conditions, go to a specialist insurer (Staysure, AllClear, Free Spirit) rather than a price comparison standard policy.
+If you have complex conditions, go to a specialist insurer (Staysure, AllClear, Free Spirit) rather than a standard price comparison policy.

 3